postmanlabs/galaxy-workshop/part1-PrepareForLaunch.md

 Shout out any questions you have on what we covered in this section around collections, variables, tests, or the collection runner.

-## Kahoot

-Go to [kahoot.it](https://kahoot.it/) and enter the pin shown on the screen—answer the questions as quick as you can to win an Amazon gift card!

 ## Additional resources

 Check out the Postman docs for more on these topics: